cpmpercussion/homepage/_posts/2012-10-08-sounds-from-the-treetops-ensemble-evolution.md

 type: post
 published: true
 meta: {}
+description: "The cover of Ensemble Evolution's forthcoming album!
+Ensemble Evolution's final concert in Sweden was a commissioned performance of six new works for the"
 ---

 ![The cover of Ensemble Evolution's forthcoming album!]({{ site.baseurl }}/assets/squarespace_images/2012-10-08-Treetops.jpg) The cover of Ensemble Evolution's forthcoming album!